 We work with over 1400 suppliers across our supply chain.
 Our direct suppliers supply ingredients and packaging for our products.
 The majority of our raw ingredients and packaging materials are sourced from suppliers based in the United Kingdom and Europe.
 Our indirect suppliers provide us with goods or services to support the day to day business operations, such as utilities, maintenance and office supplies.

 Our Policies on Slavery and Human Trafficking

-- Recruitment Policy: We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.
+- Recruitment Procedure: We operate a robust recruitment procedure, including conducting eligibility to work in the UK checks for all employees and agency workers, to safeguard against human trafficking or individuals being forced to work against their will.

-- Whistleblowing “Speaking-Up” Policy: This policy lets all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.
+- Whistleblowing Policy: This policy applies to all employees and agency workers of Hovis.
+It sets out how to raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals..

 Due Diligence Processes for Slavery and Human Trafficking

 Forced labour, in any form, has no place in Hovis' operations and supply chains.
 Hovis has an Ethical Trading Statement in place, which is based around internationally recognised code of labour practices, setting out the minimum standards we expect all of our suppliers and business partners to adhere to.